allebone/help.omni.af.mil/docs/PEX/Training.md

 7. Click on the button for the task to which you want to add signatures \(initials\).
 This opens the Edit Dates/Signatures dialog.

 * Trainers can sign off multiple tasks, select the Multi Sign Tasks button at the top.
-In the pop up window, select al tasks by clicking the top task, then scrol to the bottom task, hold Shift and then click the bottom task to select all.
+In the pop up window, select all tasks by clicking the top task, then scrol to the bottom task, hold Shift and then click the bottom task to select all.
 You can also select multiple tasks by holding the Ctrl key while selecting all of the tasks you want to sign off.
 Enter Start Date and Completed Date, click Sign, and then Close.
 This will enter the initials of the logged in user into the Tr column.
 The CO is still individual task sign-offs.

 * Trainees can sign off on multiple tasks by clicking on the View/Edit icon for a task.
 Then in the Edit Dates/Signatures pop-up window, click “sign” next to trainee’s name.
 A list of tasks that require the trainee’s signature will be displayed.
 Use the Ctrl key to select multiple tasks, then enter trainee’s PEX security identifier and click “sign”.